Relaxing sailing vacation on beaches of the BVI

 Because of its location bordering the populated Baths on the island, the beach is a nice alternative to the massive crowds and for fun, you can easily access it by swimming from The Baths.

-The giant boulders line the beach and there are excellent swimming and snorkeling opportunities for novices and professionals alike.
+The giant boulders line the beach and there are excellent swimming and snorkeling opportunities for families, novices and professionals alike.

 Activities